Our school is located in Kenya.

 As mentioned above, nearly 70% of the population live below the poverty line.
 Most families rely on one member providing for them.

-However, our school is only a 30 min drive away from the town center (and it´s a very scenic drive!).
+Our school is only a 30 min drive away from the town center (and it´s a very scenic drive!).
 The best way to get there, is by using a piki piki (motorbike taxi), tuc tuc or car.

 Affordable eco-lodge with private cabins, rooms, dormitory or tents.
 Great staff and very relaxed vibe.
 Not far from the beach or the town center.
 Make sure to ask them if there are any events going on during your stay as music can be loud.